-- With 1,000 undergraduate students and 150 graduate students, mechanical engineering is the most popular major at Iowa State University.
+- With more than 1,700 undergraduate students and 150 graduate students, mechanical engineering is the most popular major at Iowa State University.
 Our students come from the state of Iowa, 20 other states, and 20 foreign countries.

 - Each year, the department awards more than 200 undergraduate scholarships, some 300 students participate in industrial internships and co-ops, and 50 students study abroad.